ubuntu-mate/ubuntu-mate.org/blog/20190418-ubuntu-mate-disco-final-release.md

 ### Ubuntu MATE

-  * [Ubuntu MATE Welcome and Software Boutique renders a solid white window](https://pad.lv/1748715) when installed in a VirtualBox guest.
-    * This happens if 3D acceleration has been enabled in VirtualBox.
-The work around is to disbale 3D acceleration.
+  * Nothing significant.

 ### Ubuntu family issues

 This is our known list of bugs that affects all flavours.

   * When [selecting third-party drivers during install causes a long pause before the install proceeds](https://pad.lv/1824905).
     * This is the `ubuntu-drivers` tool refreshing it's cache.
-Please wait a couple of minutes and install will continue normally.
+Please wait a couple of minutes and the install will continue normally.
   * [Ubiquity slide shows are missing for OEM installs of Ubuntu MATE and Ubuntu Budgie](https://pad.lv/1713720)
     * To work around this, run `apt install oem-config-slideshow-ubuntu-mate` in the OEM prepare session.